 Variations

-• Orange Zest Twist – Stir in finely grated orange zest to add a bright, citrusy note that cuts through the richness.
+• Orange Zest – Stir in finely grated orange zest to add a bright, citrusy note that cuts through the richness.

 • Vanilla – If you want to do it like Ina does, swap out the vanilla extract for the seeds from a vanilla bean.

-• Salted Caramel Drizzle – Finish each serving with a light drizzle of salted caramel for extra depth and balance.
+• Salted Caramel – Finish each serving with a light drizzle of salted caramel for extra depth and balance.

 An oval white baking dish holds a chocolate cake with a large scoop missing, revealing a gooey interior.
 Two scoops of vanilla ice cream sit on top, with a serving spoon resting inside.
 Pink flowers are beside the dish.